|Average Salary||Avg. Hourly Wage|

 However, wind power companies require at least some experience as an electrician.

-So those who wish to apply directly without any experience in the wind power may have to take a conventional electrician apprenticeship to be qualified.
+So those who wish to apply directly without any relevant experience may have to take a conventional electrician apprenticeship to be qualified.

 Apprentices, journeymen, and master electricians can become wind techs with little specialized training.

 The International Brotherhood of Electrical Workers (IBEW) helps journeymen members transition to wind turbine work with special training.